 Our bodies can hold the trauma from rape or sexual abuse.
-Every survivor responds differently to what happened to them.
+Everyone responds differently to what happened to them.

 - 1. Look at your body's unique responses, and any responses that others have also had - 2.
-Recognise which bodily reactions are related to the abuse, and why your body decided to react in that way - 3.
-Think/talk about if these reactions are helpful or not right now - 4.
-Decide whether you are going to deal with the bodily reaction(s).
+Recognise which bodily reactions are related to the abuse, and why your body reacted in that way - 3.
+Think/talk about whether these reactions are helpful or not right now - 4.
+Think about what would help with these reactions.